vikranthkongara/intro-to-declarative-pipeline/Exercise-01.md

 In this exercise you will setup a work environment for the lessons provided in this workshop.
 Ask the instructor for the URL of the server you will be using during the workshop.

+Todays URL for the CloudBees Jenkins environment is https://cje.workshop.beedemo.net

 ### Create a Jenkins Account

 1. Goto to the Workshop URL provided by the instructor;